 Contacting an Experienced Lawyer

 When drivers operate a vehicle while distracted, under the influence or while driving at an excessive rate of speed, they can be held accountable for their negligence.
 Injured victims in such cases would be well advised to contact an experienced Providence car accident lawyer who will stay on top of the official investigation and ensure that their legal rights and best interests are protected.
 At d’Oliveira & Associates, we work on a contingent fee basis, which means that we don’t charge you any fees until we recover compensation for you.
-Contact us at 1-800-992-6878 for a free and comprehensive consultation.
+Contact us at 1-800-992-6878 or fill out a contact form for a free and comprehensive consultation.